ska-telescope/ansible-playbooks/README.md

 * debian:stretch-slim

 ## Integration Environment
-It is possible to install the integration environment locally with minikube.
+It is possible to install the integration environment locally with minikube (change user and password).

 Add the following lines in the file hosts:
 ```

 [integration]
-localhost ansible_user=dev ansible_connection=local
+localhost ansible_user=*user* ansible_connection=local
 ```

 Call the playbook with the following command: